seanox/xml-micro-exchange-php/manual/api-get.md

 The result of XPath functions is returned as plain text.
 Decimal results use float, booleans the values true and false.

+The XPath processing is strict and does not accept unnecessary spaces.

 ## Request